w3c/wai-website/pages/about/groups/task-forces/adapt.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the WAI-Adapt Task Force is to refine the WAI-Adapt specification which supports authors to increase web accessibility for people with cognitive and learning disabilities by adding semantic information that enables content and interface personalization for individual users.
+The objective of the WAI-Adapt Task Force is to refine the WAI-Adapt specification which supports authors to increase web accessibility for people with cognitive and learning disabilities by adding semantic information that enables content and interface personalization for individual users.

 {::nomarkdown}
 {% include box.html type="end" %}